chirkov86/codingpuzzle/README.md

 ### About
 This is a command line based role playing game.
 The game has following features:
-- a player can create a character :heavy_check_mark:
+- A player can create a character :heavy_check_mark:
-- a player can explore the world :heavy_check_mark:
+- A player can explore the world :heavy_check_mark:
-- a player can gain experience through fighting :heavy_check_mark:
+- A player can gain experience through fighting :heavy_check_mark:
-- a player can save and resume a game :heavy_check_mark:
+- A player can save and resume a game :heavy_check_mark:

 See examples below.

 ### Constraints
-- only plain Java except for tools for testing and building CI/CD pipelines
+- Only plain Java except for tools for testing and building CI/CD pipelines
 - CLI interface

 ### Features